asanchez75/docker-virtuoso8/README.txt

 It installs Virtuoso 8.0.

 I use Centos 6 due that this version needs glibc 2.12

+Use this command to generate your docker container

 docker run -it --name virtuoso8 -p8890:8890 -v ${pwd}:/data -d asanchez75/virtuoso8